SaifRehman/tendermint-ibm/README.md

 ```
 ## Summary

 Tendermint has made it easy for business developers to write blockchain applications, and the IBM Cloud made it easy to deploy and operate such applications.
-I look forward to seeing your blockchain applications!

 ## References